catmaster1010/flan/README.md

 # **cat-os**
 This is a hobby os in development.
-I will work on it when I get the chance to.  probably during winter break or summer break as I am very busy during school time

 This supports the limine boot protocall and uses limine v4.2